 Below are answers to some of the most common questions people have about their heating and cooling systems.
 Click on each question and the answer will expand below it…

 A: Contrary to popular belief there, is no rule of thumb for sizing a system to a home.
-Depending upon the construction of your home, a single ton of air conditioning can cool anywhere from 300 to 800 square feet of living space.
-The only way to insure that the size of the system you purchase will be large enough to cool your home (but not any larger than you need) is to have your home’s individual heating and cooling needs evaluated by a licensed professional.
+Depending upon the construction of your home, a singleton of air conditioning can cool anywhere from 300 to 800 square feet of living space.
+The only way to ensure that the size of the system you purchase will be large enough to cool your home (but not any larger than you need) is to have your home’s individual heating and cooling needs evaluated by a licensed professional.

 A: Heating and cooling systems are sized according to their tonnage.
 A one (1) ton unit provides 12,000 BTU/H. Residential systems can range from 1 to 5 tons.

 A: The S.E.E.R. (seasonal energy efficiency ratio) is the amount of cooling your system will deliver per dollar spent on electricity.
 For example, a 3-ton unit may have a S.E.E.R. efficiency rating of 13, 14, or 15.
 The higher the S.E.E.R. the more efficient the system will be.
 The S.E.E.R. rating of any given unit can range anywhere from 13 to 17.

 A: Absolutely, the most important thing you can do is to clean and replace your filters frequently.
 Also, a system heats and cools more evenly when the blower is in the “on” position.
 The blower provides constant air movement throughout the home and allows for better filtration.
 Finally, shades, drapes, shutters, or screens should be installed on windows that are exposed to extreme sunlight.